 - Sign off with a persuasive call-to-action

-These persuasive strategies apply whether you’re leading a workshop, keynoting a conference, or pitching a potential client.
+These persuasive strategies apply whether you’re leading a workshop, keynoting a conference, creating an online course or pitching a potential client.

 1. Make the first 30 seconds count